 When that button was clicked, it fired a Ajax Get request which gave me back a response of a form with a hidden_field and text_field.

-On line 49, I am attaching the response in a html format to my show page inside a div with a id named #textbox
+On line 49, I am attaching the response in a html format to my show page inside a div with a id named #textbox.

 That line of code gave me this output.

 Once that was done, I had to somehow get access to the form once again.
-So I did that by grabbing the form element by it’s id name new-line_product
+So I did that by grabbing the form element by it’s id name new-line_product.
+On line 53, I attached a submit event handler to the form and called upon another function submitForm(this) with an argument of this so that the function had access to the form data.

 if it’s successful:

-function basically did another Ajax Get request to the carts show page and spits that html page out onto the dorm.
+The function cartButtons(id) will be called upon passing in the carts id as a argument.
+The cartButton(id) function basically did another Ajax Get request to the carts show page and spits that html page out onto the dorm.

 if it’s not successful: